sunny21sep/QR-code-generator/README.md

 ## Features

-- Generates QR codes from URLs provided in a text file.
+- Generates QR codes from URLs provided by the user.
 - Saves the generated QR code as an image file.

 ## Prerequisites